 Viltu business?
-Promoting entrepreneurship
+Promoting Entrepreneurship

 Viltu business? is a play on words with some common Icelandic phrases that appear in everyday life and the most understandable question for all international people of Iceland: Viltu poka?
 Viltu kaffi?
 Viltu kvittun?
 What if it was as easy to get information on how to start a business?
 The thought behind the initiative is to offer an introduction to the various opportunities, improve access to information, connect people and create a space for networking and sharing entrepreneurial experiences.